 Do You Need a New Wedge?

-To reduce your handicap, you must sharpen up your short game.
+To reduce your handicap, it helps to sharpen up your short game.
 40% or more of your shots will be played from inside 100 yards.
-Wedges are designed to provide the ultimate control and are not aimed at maximum distance.
+Wedges are designed to provide ultimate control and are not aimed at maximum distance.

-Studies have found that most high handicap golfers and beginners leave their approach shots short of the green as they do not have distance control on their irons.
-Having a wedge or set of wedges will enable you to control these short shots and stop the ball closer to the pin.
+Studies have found that most high-handicap golfers and beginners leave their approach shots short of the green as they do not have distance control on their irons.
+Having a wedge or set of wedges will enable you to control these short shots and stop the golf ball closer to the pin.